azlux/Simple-URL-Shortener/README.md

 # simple-shortener

 <p>Simple shortener working with MySQL database (for now) in php and small javascript functions.
 This shortener create a ID for every user to have a list of short url create by user (working with cookie).
+The user can add comments for the link to find it faster into its history.
 Writed to work into subfolder. (don't need to be at the root)
 </p>
 <p>